Xtigyro/kindadm/README.md

 ## Quick Start

-To create a local one or multi-node K8s cluster - please run:
+To create a local one or multi-node Kubernetes (K8s) cluster - please run:

 ```bash
 cd local-cluster